Improving the scientific quality of your enrichment study

 Implementing a consistent scoring system to record ease of handling would allow data to be collected in a methodical way (rather than just relying on memory, for example).
 A discussion could then be had with her colleagues about how behaviour will be recorded consistently by different people.
 These steps will give Freya more confidence in quality of data that is collected.

-Incorporating blinding so that her colleagues were unaware of which rats were part of which treatment (control or digging box) would prevent their opinions (or unconscious biases) on enrichment influencing how they perceive the rats’ behaviour.
+Incorporating masking so that her colleagues were unaware of which rats were part of which treatment (control or digging box) would prevent their opinions (or unconscious biases) on enrichment influencing how they perceive the rats’ behaviour.
 By withholding information on which rats used the digging box, Freya can be more confident that a change in behaviour has occurred.